Courtship in the Philippines: Visayas region

 When courting, the Cebuanos also resort to serenading, which is known locally as balak.
 They also write love letters that are sent via a trusted friend or a relative of the courted woman.
 Presents are not only given to the woman being courted, but also to her relatives.
 Similar to the practice in the Pangasinan region, as mentioned above, the Cebuanos also use love potions to win the affection of the Filipino woman.

 People from Leyte performs the pangagad' or paninilbihan or "servitude", instead of paying a form of dowry during the courtship period.
 In this form of courting, the Filipino suitor accomplishes household and farm chores for the family of the Filipino woman.
 The service normally lasts for approximately a year before the man and woman can get married.
-The Tagalogs of Luzon also refers to this courtship custom as paninilbihan meaning "being of service", but is also referred to as subok meaning a trial or test period for the serving suitor.
-The Bicolanos of Luzon's Bicol region, call this custom as the pamianan.
-The practice of performing paninilbihan, throwing the rice over bride and groom for prosperity, paying dowry, visiting a shrine to pray for fertility, etc. are among strong traces of continuity of Hindu influence in Philippines, even the term "asawa" (from swami in sanskrit) for the spouse is a loan word from the Indian language sanskrit.
+The Tagalogs of Luzon also refer to this courtship custom as paninilbihan meaning "being of service", but is also referred to as subok meaning a trial or test period for the serving suitor.
+The Bicolanos of Luzon's Bicol region, call this custom the pamianan.
+The practice of performing paninilbihan, throwing the rice over bride and groom for prosperity, paying dowry, visiting a shrine to pray for fertility, etc. are among strong traces of continuity of Hindu influence in Philippines, even the term "asawa" (from swami in sanskrit) for the spouse is a loan word from the Indian language Sanskrit.